LanLab/ShigEiFinder/README.md

 This is a tool that is used to identify differentiate *Shigella*/EIEC using cluster-specific genes and identify the serotype using O-antigen/H-antigen genes.
 This pipeline can serotype over 59 *Shigella* and 22 EIEC serotypes using either assembled whole genomes or Whole Genome Sequencing (WGS) reads.
-The results are outputted in a tabular format which if saved as a file can be opened in Excel or other tabular programs.
+The results are output in a tabular format which if saved as a file can be opened in Excel or other tabular programs.
 Also available as an [online tool](https://mgtdb.unsw.edu.au/ShigEiFinder/).

 Example: